freemanlatrell/blog/freemanlatrellblog/content/hiddenpost/building-operator-an-collection-with-ansible-lightspeed.md

 {{< /rawhtml >}}

 ## Step 5: Create the Operator using the IBM Operator Collection SDK
 Now that we've created our playbooks and configured the `operator-config.yaml` file, we are now ready to validate our Operator Collection in OpenShift.
-To avoid manually packaging our collection, uploading the collection to the IBM z/OS Cloud Broker, and configuring our operator and host in the IBM z/OS Cloud Broker UI, we can simply execute the `create_operator.yml` playbook provided by the IBM Operator Collection SDK using the `ocsdk-create-operator` alias on the command line.
+To avoid manually packaging our collection, uploading the collection to the IBM z/OS Cloud Broker, and configuring our operator and host in the IBM z/OS Cloud Broker UI, we can simply execute the `create_operator.yml` playbook provided by the IBM Operator Collection SDK using the `ocsdk-create-operator` [alias][alias-commands] on the command line.

+Here, we will enter the name, host, and port of the endpoint we'd like our operator to execute against, and provide our SSH credentials to connect to this host.
+From there, all of the resources needed to deploy our operator in OpenShift are created by the IBM Operator Collection SDK, and our operator will then be installed in our Namespace.

 {{< rawhtml >}}